awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opensearchservice-domain.md

 The domain\-specific endpoint used for requests to the OpenSearch APIs, such as `search-mystack-1ab2cdefghij-ab1c2deckoyb3hofw7wpqa3cm.us-west-1.es.amazonaws.com`\.

 `Id`  <a name="Id-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+The resource ID\.
+For example, `123456789012/my-domain`\.

 ## Remarks<a name="aws-resource-opensearchservice-domain--remarks"></a>

  *Migrating stacks from Elasticsearch to OpenSearch*

 **Important**
-You can't directly update a CloudFormation templates to use the `AWS::OpenSearchService::Domain` resource in place of `AWS::Elasticsearch::Domain`, otherwise the corresponding domain will be deleted along with all of its data\.
+You can't directly update CloudFormation templates to use the `AWS::OpenSearchService::Domain` resource in place of `AWS::Elasticsearch::Domain`, otherwise the corresponding domain will be deleted along with all of its data\.

 Perform the following steps to migrate an Elasticsearch domain to an OpenSearch domain if the domain is defined within CloudFormation\.